 Members of staff notice a real difference in the confidence between those who attend Summer School and those who don’t.
 They have a flying start and achieve from their very first day.
 To find out more please contact Mrs Younger, Transition Lead.

-YEAR 7 INFORMATION PACK – Below are copies of all the documents given to parents when they attended the Induction Evening at King’s Oak in July 2014.
-These will be updated for 2016 when they become available.
+YEAR 7 INFORMATION PACK – Below will be copies of all the documents which will given to parents when they attend the Induction Evening at King’s Oak in July 2018.